MartaMGD/MartaMGD/README.md

 # <b> :handshake: Hi, I'm Marta! :woman:  </b>
-⤞ Always learning something new
+⤞ :eyeglasses: Always learning something new

 ⤞ 💬 Ask me about anything that has to do with design :art: